BAK2K3/WYSPA/README.md

 **What would your ideal social media network look like?**

-“_I don’t want to need to have a large following/network in order to get the most out of the platform.”_
+"_I don’t want to need to have a large following/network in order to get the most out of the platform._"

-“_I don’t want to be judged by my friends and family for how I’m feeling.”_
+"_I don’t want to be judged by my friends and family for how I’m feeling."_

-“_I want to be able to support those who need it.”_
+"_I want to be able to support those who need it."_

-“_I want to feel like my contribution makes a difference.”_
+"_I want to feel like my contribution makes a difference."_

-“_I want a more creative interface, and various degrees of interaction, in comparison to modern social media networks.”_
+"_I want a more creative interface, and various degrees of interaction, in comparison to modern social media networks."_

 ### Similar Project Review

 **Whisper:** [http://whisper.sh/](http://whisper.sh/)

-Whisper is a Social Media Network which allows users to make anonymous posts, which are called “Whispers”, and as of 2015 had 250 million monthly users.
+Whisper is a Social Media Network which allows users to make anonymous posts, which are called "Whispers", and as of 2015 had 250 million monthly users.
 The platform has a dedicated app (for Android and IOS), however users can access and utilise the service via a browser (desktop/mobile).
 Whispers are created by providing a short extract of text, which are then overlayed onto either a user-provided or database generated image.
 Users can engage with each other through either post comments, or private pseudonymous chats.
-In terms of user experience, when first visiting the site its intention and purpose is unclear, as it appears to have become heavily influenced by brand advertising and blog posts; in order to find the “Whispers”, a user must first engage with a blog post, which in turn displays a random selection of relevant Whispers underneath.
+In terms of user experience, when first visiting the site its intention and purpose is unclear, as it appears to have become heavily influenced by brand advertising and blog posts; in order to find the "Whispers", a user must first engage with a blog post, which in turn displays a random selection of relevant Whispers underneath.
 In its current state, without any prior knowledge of the site or its concept, it may not be clear how to use the site, or what its purpose is.

 **Facebook:** [https://www.facebook.com/](https://www.facebook.com/)

 Facebook is currently the most popular social media network, with approximately 2.5 billion monthly active users.
-The concept of Facebook is primarily focused on a user’s “network”; insomuch as that the content they are shown is depicted by the size of their network.
-Users who have a much more diverse and growing network will be shown a wealth of content, as opposed to newer users (who have fewer “Friends”), who will have generic (if not limited) content being provided.
+The concept of Facebook is primarily focused on a user’s "network"; insomuch as that the content they are shown is depicted by the size of their network.
+Users who have a much more diverse and growing network will be shown a wealth of content, as opposed to newer users (who have fewer "Friends"), who will have generic (if not limited) content being provided.
 Facebook is not an anonymous network, and all content, including personal data, is stored indefinitely unless requested otherwise by the user.
-The site’s intention and user interface is extremely effective; the implementation of the _”endless scroll”_ effectively engages users, to the extent the platform has been criticized for being [addictive](https://www.sciencedirect.com/science/article/abs/pii/S0165178117311678).
+The site’s intention and user interface is extremely effective; the implementation of the _"endless scroll"_ effectively engages users, to the extent the platform has been criticized for being [addictive](https://www.sciencedirect.com/science/article/abs/pii/S0165178117311678).

 ### User Stories

-1. `”As a visitor to the website, I want to know what the website does, so that I can decide whether I’m interested in engaging within it.”`
+1. `"As a visitor to the website, I want to know what the website does, so that I can decide whether I’m interested in engaging within it."`
-2. `”As a potential user, I want the usage to be either self-descriptive or the instructions clearly communicated, so that I can interact with the site with ease.”`
+2. `"As a potential user, I want the usage to be either self-descriptive or the instructions clearly communicated, so that I can interact with the site with ease."`
-3. `”As an unregistered user, I want to be able to view content on the site without having to register, so I can decide whether to make an account.”`
+3. `"As an unregistered user, I want to be able to view content on the site without having to register, so I can decide whether to make an account."`
-4. `”As an unregistered user, I want to be able to make an account and log in, so that I can benefit from the features of a registered user.”`
+4. `"As an unregistered user, I want to be able to make an account and log in, so that I can benefit from the features of a registered user."`
-5. `”As a logged in user, I want to be able to make posts anonymously, and engage with other posts anonymously, so that I can express myself or support others without exposing any personal details.”`
+5. `"As a logged in user, I want to be able to make posts anonymously, and engage with other posts anonymously, so that I can express myself or support others without exposing any personal details."`
-6. `”As a logged in user, I want to be able to edit or delete content, so that I have control over the content I have stored on the platform.”`
+6. `"As a logged in user, I want to be able to edit or delete content, so that I have control over the content I have stored on the platform."`
-7. `”As a user, I want to be able to see a Map of, and individually interact with, all Wyspas so that I can decide what content I see and interact with.”`
+7. `"As a user, I want to be able to see a Map of, and individually interact with, all Wyspas so that I can decide what content I see and interact with."`
-8. `”As a mobile user, I want to be able to utilise all aspects of the site, so that I can interact with the website on the go.”`
+8. `"As a mobile user, I want to be able to utilise all aspects of the site, so that I can interact with the website on the go."`

 ### Project Strategy Summary

 **Ideal User:** An individual who wants to express themselves anonymously, or support and communicate with others anonymously.

-**Project Goal:** Provide a platform on which users can express themselves anonymously, allowing them control over their contributions, and giving them a sense of “involvement” in how the platform works.
+**Project Goal:** Provide a platform on which users can express themselves anonymously, allowing them control over their contributions, and giving them a sense of "involvement" in how the platform works.

 **User Needs:**